dropwizard/metrics/docs/source/manual/httpclient.rst

 Metric naming strategies
 ========================
 The default per-method metric naming and scoping strategy can be overridden by passing an implementation of ``HttpClientMetricNameStrategy`` to the ``InstrumentedHttpClient`` constructor.

-A number of pre-rolled strategies are available e.g.:
+A number of pre-rolled strategies are available, e.g.:

 .. code-block:: java